Introduction: The growing importance of B2B customer portals

 Chatbots for technical support and product advice

-Automatic categorization and tagging of products
+Automatic product categorisation and tagging

-Personalized product recommendations
+Personalised product recommendations

 Fraud detection and security measures